mistdon/SDBannerView/README.md

 banner.ScrollStyleAnimation = SDScrollStyleAnimationPagCurl;
 [banner setPageType:PageControlPositionDownCenter];
 [banner setCurrentIndexDidTap:^(NSInteger index) {
     NSLog(@"index = %ld",index);
 }];
 [self.view addSubview:banner];;
 ```
-If you want to remove if, just use below code, all memory will be released, no memory leaps.
+If you want to remove it, just use below code, all memory will be released.

 ```
 - (void)removeFromSuperview;